Skip to main content

 Follow-up care

 Almost any cancer treatment can have side effects.
-Some last for a few weeks to several months, but others can be permanent.
-Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
+Some side effects last for a few days or weeks, while others might last longer.
+Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you.
+They can help you manage them.

 • A suggested schedule for follow-up exams and tests